-Dr. Longo’s technical experience bridges the materials science and electrical engineering fields, particularly in the areas of semiconductor materials and devices, semiconductor processing and characterization, thin film deposition and analysis, photovoltaics, nanotechnology, nanoprinting, alternative lithography technologies, fiber optics/optoelectronics, medical devices, and microelectromechanical systems (MEMS).
+Dr. Longo’s technical experience bridges the materials science and electrical engineering fields, particularly in the areas of semiconductor materials and devices, semiconductor processing and characterization, thin film deposition and analysis, nanotechnology (including nanoprinting, nanocomposites, nanocrystals, and nanoparticles), battery materials (including anode and cathode materials for lithium and Li-ion batteries), alternative lithography technologies, fiber optics/optoelectronics, and microelectromechanical systems (MEMS).
 He also has significant experience in focused ion beam (FIB) microscopy and micromachining, transmission electron microscopy (TEM), scanning electron microscopy (SEM), and atomic force microscopy (AFM).
+Collectively, this experience has enabled Dr. Longo to help his clients obtain patents across a diverse array of technical fields, from consumer electronic products to medical devices, photovoltaics, and battery management systems (BMS).

 His Ph.D. dissertation, entitled “Development of a Deep Submicron Printing Technology,” significantly contributed to a Defense Advanced Research Projects Agency (DARPA) project for nanoscale printing of electronic materials onto planar and curved surfaces.
 His experimental research applied FIB direct-write technology to fabricate complex nanoscale patterns on reusable printheads.
 Elastomer replicas of the printheads were cast, coated with self-assembled monolayers, and ultimately “printed” onto semiconductor substrates and glass lenses using a combination of microcontact printing and etching.
 Other academic research involved FIB microscopy and FIB-assisted material deposition, as well as analytical TEM to study the effects of heat treatment on nanoscale films and diffusion barriers deposited onto single-crystal silicon substrates.